George Washington: 1st President

 George Washington and Slavery

-He was also thought of to be of great moral character.
-One time, he was even quoted as writing to a friend, "There is not a man living who wishes more sincerely than I do, to see a plan adopted for the abolition of slavery."
+He was also thought to have great moral character.
+It is quoted in his writing to a friend, "There is not a man living who wishes more sincerely than I do, to see a plan adopted for the abolition of slavery."
 This statement seemed ironic, since he himself had slaves, and so did his father.
-He had once expressed his desire to sell his slaves if there was an American victory in the war.
-Since some of the men he had as slaves were too old to be sold, plus there were many slaves within his household who had intermarried, he chose not to "sell" any of the men so that way their families would be preserved.
+Although later, when given the opportunity to free his slaves, he chose not to, since some of the men he had as slaves were too old to be sold.
+Also there were many slaves within his household who had intermarried.
+By keeping them “enslaved,” he was preserving their families.

 Excerpt from the History Channel